giacomomarchioro/PyTotIntegratedScatter/README.md

 ###TIS.py

-This is a simple script that you can eventually ran changing the parameters directly on the script.
+This is a simple script that you can eventually run changing the parameters directly on the script.